rust-lang/rfcs/text/0000-cargo-libstd-awareness.md

 The compiler source, if it is present, will be located in the sysroot in `<sysroot>/lib/rustlib/src`.
 The exact format this takes will be determined during implementation and added back to this RFC before stabilization, but that of a "local registry" is likely, now that https://github.com/rust-lang/cargo/pull/2857 has landed.
-Compilers should include the source of each crate of their implementation of the standard library in side.
+Compilers should include the source of each crate of their implementation of the standard library inside their compiler source.

-It is presumed that, Rustup may be able to put it there if the default download does not contain it already.
+It is presumed that Rustup may be able to put it there if the default download does not contain it already.

 ## Cargo Pipeline